 As frequent as car and truck accidents may be, the physical injuries they leave behind are in no way easy to accept, much less recover from.
-As Maryland auto injury attorneys, the skilled legal team at the law offices of Lebowitz & Mzhen, LLC, is well versed in the state and federal laws that pertain to personal injury and automobile insurance claims.
+As Maryland auto injury attorneys, the skilled legal team at the law offices of Lebowitz & Mzhen Personal Injury Lawyers, is well versed in the state and federal laws that pertain to personal injury and automobile insurance claims.
 Any victim of a traffic accident caused by a negligent driver should be aware that he or she has options following a serious car, truck or motorcycle crash.

 There are many kinds of bodily injuries that can result from the collision between two or more motor vehicles, especially when such an accident takes place at a high rate of speed.
 Most commonly, the driver and passengers of a family sedan, minivan or SUV can receive cuts and bruises to varying degrees.
 Bone fractures, both simple and compound, can also occur quite frequently to victims’ legs, hips and arms; while fractures of the spine and closed-head trauma can take place depending on the force of the collision and the type of crash.